This post may contain affiliate links and/or codes. You won’t pay anything extra, but I might make a commission.

-It was $10, and I bought it immediately.
-I also bought a beach umbrella.
+I bought it immediately.
+I also bought a beach umbrella (we hadn’t brought one).
 When we went to the beach the next day, I couldn’t believe how easy it was to use!
 I’m not even that strong, but I had no problem screwing it securely into the sand, and then securing the umbrella into the hollow part.

 The umbrella was totally secure.
 My husband—who is strong—tried pulling it free, and couldn’t.
 Sand is heavy, and this thing was well-designed.
 We’ve used it a couple more times since, and never had a problem.
 I’m guessing that they sell these at a lot of beaches, or you can get something similar online.

 I thought about our umbrella screw last week, when a story hit the news about a British tourist being stabbed in the ankle by a runaway umbrella on the Jersey Shore.
 Then, a couple days ago, someone was stabbed in the chest by a runaway beach umbrella in Maryland!
 Does this happen more often than I thought?
 Or was it a slow news week and the two stories just got a lot of publicity?
 Somebody actually died this way a couple of years ago, and I didn’t even hear about it at the time!